 The Potette Max is a plastic potty that is both compact and foldable, so it will be extremely small enough to carry around with you.
 It also comes with a carry bag that it can fit into easily, so you will be able to discreetly carry it around with you if you are out with your toddler doing your weekly shopping.

 Another added bonus of this travel potty is the fact that it comes included with three disposable bags that are biodegradable, so you can quickly and efficiently dispose of your child’s business without having to worry too much.
+It also has a separate wee guard, designed especially for boys.
+This is just a helpful addition – it’s still suitable for both girls and boys.

 This potty also includes one reusable liner that is hygienic and easy to clean.
 Parents only need to tip out the contents of the potty and then wash the liner with some household cleaner.

-It is, therefore, no surprise that this travel potty is award-winning, as it won the Silver Made for Mums Award 2022 for the “Best potty and toilet training product”.
+It is, therefore, no surprise that this compact travel potty is award-winning, as it won the Silver Made for Mums Award 2022 for the “Best potty and toilet training product“.

 Potette Plus 2-in-1